LearnVest’s Alexa von Tobel wants to boost NYC’s VC scene with new fund

-Von Tobel (who also hosts the Inc. Founders Project podcast, under Fast Company’s parent company Mansueto Ventures) shared her idea with Penny Pritzker, an investor and entrepreneur and the former U.S. secretary of commerce under President Obama.
+Von Tobel (who also hosts the Inc. Founders Project podcast, under Fast Company’s parent company Mansueto Ventures) shared her idea with Penny Pritzker, the founder and chairman of investment firm PSP Partners and the former U.S. secretary of commerce under President Obama.
 “She was just a natural person for me to call, just to say, ‘I’d really love your guidance on my career and life,'” von Tobel says.
 “I started telling her about this [venture capital] firm rooted in New York, investing across the country, that has an incredible mix of operator and investor DNA.
 I got her advice on it, but by the end, it was obvious that we should probably work together on it.”

 The result of their partnership is Inspired Capital, for which von Tobel and Pritzker are attempting to raise $200 million for their debut fund, which would make it one of the biggest funds helmed by women.
 (Von Tobel declined to comment specifically on fundraising, citing legal concerns.)
 Forerunner Ventures, which has backed prominent female-run companies such as Away and Glossier, recently raised a $360 million fund, but on the whole, 45% of female partners across venture capital are concentrated in funds that are between $25 million and $250 million, according to data from All Raise.
 Even at megafunds totaling more than $1.6 billion, women reportedly account for 11% of partners but control just 9% of capital.

-Note: Correction: A previous version of this story said Northwestern Mutual acquired LearnVest for $250 million.